HOW CAN I HELP?

 Just Say Thanks

-You can promote the work of the Foundation simply by saying "Thanks" to the next Veteran or Active Duty Member of the armed services you see.
+You can promote the work of the Foundation simply by saying "Thanks" to the next Veteran or Currently Serving Member of the armed services you see.
 Spotting a Veteran is easy.
 Look at the license plate of the car parked next to you at work.
 You may find the individual is a Purple Heart recipient or simply a Veteran of the Armed Forces.

 Stop by a local recruiting station, nursing home, VFW, or American Legion and simply say "Thanks".